-Both meanings are of course subjective.
-According to the United Nations, definitions of youth change in different “demographic, financial, economic and social settings…”; it nevertheless proposes that age is the easiest way to define youth, and fixes on the years between 15 and 24.
-In the UK, by contrast, Youth Courts deal with young people between 10 and 18, while in New Zealand the age-range is 12 to 16.
+The noun youth has been part of the English language since earliest times, having relations in other Germanic languages such as Dutch jeugd or German Jugend.
+The OED comments that its first two senses “often blend together”: (1) “The fact or state of being young; youngness,” as for example in the phrase, “in the bloom of youth”; (2) “The time when one is young; the early part of life; more specifically the period from puberty till the attainment of full growth, between childhood and adult age.”
+Neither meaning fixes exact ages to youth.
+According to the United Nations, definitions of youth change in different “demographic, financial, economic and social settings . . .”; it nevertheless proposes that age is the easiest way to define youth, and fixes on the years between fifteen and twenty-four.
+In the UK, by contrast, Youth Courts deal with young people between ten and eighteen, while in New Zealand the age range is twelve to sixteen.
 In the first OED meaning, it should be noted, youth need not apply only to humans.
-The word also has wide-ranging and suggestive metaphorical power (e.g. when, in 1850, the Morning Post referred to Canada and other colonies as formerly “in their youth”, but at that historical moment on their way to maturity).
+The word also has wide-ranging and suggestive metaphorical power (e.g., when, in 1850, the Morning Post referred to Canada and other colonies as formerly “in their youth,” but at that historical moment on their way to maturity).
 In such metaphorical senses, as with human youth, actual age is variable and perhaps irrelevant.

 In sense (2), youth is often used interchangeably with adolescence, and is understood as a period of physical change.
-Increasingly in 20c, the period of bodily change is viewed as being also marked by psychological development.
+Increasingly in C20, the period of bodily change is viewed as being also marked by psychological development.
 But the psychology of youth was from its earliest construction problematic.
 The pioneering psychologist G. Stanley Hall, whose books include Youth: Its Education, Regimen and Hygiene (1906), claimed that youth, particularly in males, involves a need to learn both discipline and control in order to offset physical and psychological changes (often related to sexuality).
-His work influenced the later rise of the field of Youth Studies, which put forward the idea of specific youth cultures and sub-cultures.
-For some researchers, such as those of the Chicago School, such sub-cultures might commonly manifest themselves in criminality, for example in the form of youth gangs (in marked contrast with institutionalized youth clubs or youth movements).
-In the 1960s, by contrast, youth came to be viewed not only as a period of potential alienation from mainstream culture but as also a time of counter-cultural creativity and attraction to anti-establishment political movements.
-More recently again, recognition of youth as a period marked by cultural difference has been increasingly seized on as a marketing opportunity, evidenced by the number of companies which claim to specialize in youth marketing.
+His work influenced the later rise of the field of Youth Studies, which put forward the idea of specific youth cultures and subcultures.
+For some researchers, such as those of the Chicago School, such subcultures might commonly manifest themselves in criminality, for example in the form of youth gangs (in marked contrast with institutionalized youth clubs or youth movements).
+In the 1960s, by contrast, youth came to be viewed not only as a period of potential alienation from mainstream culture, but as also a time of countercultural creativity and attraction to anti-establishment political movements.
+More recently again, recognition of youth as a period marked by cultural difference has been increasingly seized on as a marketing opportunity, evidenced by the number of companies that claim to specialize in youth marketing.